The information on the EFSA website is subject to the following:

 The European Food Safety Authority (EFSA) maintains this website to enhance public access to information about its activities and initiatives.
-EFSA’s goal is to keep this information timely and accurate.
-If errors are brought to EFSA’s attention, EFSA will do its utmost to correct them as soon as possible.
+Our goal is to keep this information timely and accurate.
+If errors are brought to our attention, we will try to correct them as soon as possible.

-- is supposed to reflect the information and state of knowledge available on the date it was adopted or endorsed;
+- reflects the information and state of knowledge available on the date it was adopted or endorsed;

 - is not necessarily comprehensive, complete, accurate or up to date;

 - is not to be interpreted as professional or legal advice (if you need specific advice, you should always consult a suitably qualified professional).

 It is our goal to minimise disruption caused by technical errors.
 However, some data or information on our website may have been created or structured in files or formats that are not error-free, and we cannot guarantee that our service will not be interrupted or otherwise affected by such problems.

 EFSA accepts no responsibility with regard to such problems incurred as a result of using this site or any linked external sites.

 This disclaimer is not intended to limit EFSA’s liability in contravention of any requirements laid down in applicable national law nor to exclude its liability for matters which may not be excluded under such law.

 EFSA encourages organisations and individuals to create links to its website.
 Linking should not:

 - be displayed in a manner which suggests that EFSA endorses any commercial product or service, scientific or administrative output, or the information or text in the context of which it is published;